 In these equations, $\s({\bfx},t)$ and ${\bfq({\bfx},t)}$ are dimensionless quantities corresponding to the stress tensor and to the heat flux, respectively.
 Further, the gradient $\nabla$ stands for the vector of spatial derivatives $\partial/\partial{\bfx}$.
 The dot denotes the standard scalar product, while the overline stands for a symmetric traceless dyad.
 In particular,

 where ${I}$ is unit matrix.

 Grad's equations (\ref{balanceequations}) and (\ref{Grad133}) is the simplest model of a coupling of the hydrodynamic variables, $\rho({\bfx},t)$, $T({\bfx},t)$ and ${\bfu}(\bfx,t)$, to the non-hydrodynamic variables $\s ({\bfx},t)$ and ${\bfq}({\bfx},t)$.
 The problem of reduced description is to close the first three equations (\ref{balanceequations}), and to get an autonomous system for the hydrodynamic variables alone.
-In other words, the non-hydrodynamic variables $\s ({\bfx},t)$ and ${\bfq}({\bfx},t)$ should be expressed in terms of the variables $\rho({\bfx},t)$, $T({\bfx},t)$ and ${\bfu}(\bfx,t)$.
-The Chapman-Enskog method, as applied for this purpose to Grad's system (\ref{balanceequations}) and (\ref{Grad133}), involves the following steps:
+In other words, the non-hydrodynamic variables $\s ({\bfx},t)$ and ${\bfq}({\bfx},t)$ should be expressed in terms of $\rho({\bfx},t)$, $T({\bfx},t)$ and ${\bfu}(\bfx,t)$.
+The Chapman--Enskog method, as applied for this purpose to Grad's system (\ref{balanceequations}) and (\ref{Grad133}), involves the following steps:

 First, we introduce a formal parameter $\epsilon$, and write instead of equations (\ref{Grad133}):